mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 ### Chunk Storage

+Now we know how to generate the chunk from the values it's time to generate and get these values.
+We could generate the values and feed this into our chunk generation class but since we need to think about how we interact with the values anyway I decided to first create the class which is responsible for storing and retreiving the values.

-I've put all the functions and definitions needed to create, save and load chunks in a single class called Voxel_IO.cs
+I've put all the functions and definitions needed to create, save and load chunks in the class called Voxel_IO.cs

+Since this class is quite big I will post it in small parts.

-Chunk units and  simple singleton patern.
+#### Chunk units and simple singleton patern.

 {% highlight csharp %}
 public class VA_Voxel_IO